-LG Optimus C now available on Cricket, more Android devices coming soonAlex Wagner - Deputy Managing Editor, News Desk
+LG Optimus C now available on Cricket, more Android devices coming soonAlex Wagner - Editorial Director of News and Content

 LG has launched a variant of their Optimus One smartphone on just about every carrier around in the past months, and now they can add another operator to that list.
 Cricket has begun selling the LG Optimus C, their model of LG's Android-powered Optimus One, for only $129.99 with a $20 online discount and $50 mail-in rebate.
 Of course, as with all Cricket devices, you won't need to sign any kind of contract with the Optimus C, though you will need to sign up for a $55 unlimited everything plan to use it.
 The Optimus C sports a 600MHz core, 3.2-inch HVGA display, a 3.2 megapixel camera, and Android 2.2.